 Lastly, there is a new law in North Carolina regarding how 16- and 17-year-olds are tried in the justice system.
 As of 2019, North Carolina will now charge these offenders as children rather than adults.
 This law gives these teenagers more opportunities to receive rehabilitation and alternative sentencing that is offered in the juvenile justice system.

 It’s hard for a parent to handle seeing their child arrested for a crime.
 You may be disappointed with the child or upset with how the police are treating your kid.
 The important thing is to remain calm and respectful at all times.
 Let your attorney handle communicating with the authorities so that your emotions don’t get the best of you.

-Contact a North Carolina criminal defense attorney for help with juvenile criminal cases.
+Contact a North Carolina or South Carolina criminal defense attorney for help with juvenile criminal cases.

 King Law handles criminal defense matters in North and South Carolina, drug possession, DWI, and theft cases.
-Call 888-748-KING (5464) today to set up a consultation with one of our dedicated criminal defense attorneys.
+Call 888-748-KING (5464) or complete the consultation request form today and set up a consultation with one of our dedicated criminal defense attorneys.